Understand how your mind processes experience.

 From the outside, it may seem like nothing is happening.
 But inside, there is often a lot being processed.

+This does not mean you are disconnected.
 It means your mind works through things quietly and in depth.

 “I always process things quietly and thought I was just holding things in.
 This helped me see that I just need time and space to understand what I feel.”

-— Anna (Student)
+— Anna.G (Student)

-What this pattern can look like
+What this can look like

-• need time before responding
+• needing time before responding

-• think deeply but share selectively
+• thinking deeply but share selectively

 This is often a depth-and-space processing pattern.